Houghton County Equalization Department

 Attn: Equalization 401 E Houghton Ave, Houghton MI, 49931

-Freedom of Information Act Coordinator: Ben Larson, Administrator
+Freedom of Information Act Coordinator: Chelsea Rheault, Administrator

 Additional Links